Say something!

 There are always exceptions, of course.
 Two come to mind.

 Geographically, east Tennessee and southern Louisiana generally have to be thrown out of this equation.
 East Tennessee, buried in the crags of the Smokies, has such an unusual accent that it's attracted a lot of attention from linguists.
-It took them a lot of time and a lot of money to figure out what everyone else already knew: due to the isolation of the people who lived there, their speech patterns have more in common with the Scottish/Irish English of their forebears than with their neighbors in West Tennessee.
+It's its own little world.

 Southern Louisiana—whether you want to call it Creole or Cajun, it's totally different, but we forgive them, because their food is fantastic.